 The answer is simple: there is no standard answer to this question.
-Making provisions in a crisis means stocking up the products that we consume and use on a daily basis, and this is different for everyone.
+Making provisions in a crisis means stocking up the products we consume and use daily, and this is different for everyone.

 Of course, storing goods in advance isn’t only useful in a crisis: when you haven’t had time to go to the supermarket for X or Y reason, you’re happy to find products already in your cupboard.

-The idea here is not to store tons of useless products, but on the contrary to build up a useful reserve of everyday products useful to help out on a daily basis as well as in the event of a serious problem.
+The idea here is not to store tons of useless products, but on the contrary to build up a useful reserve of everyday products useful to help on a daily basis and in the event of a serious problem.

 The needs of each individual change according to a wide range of factors, to name but a few: gender,